 This step is not necessary, but I found we can tweak the Operating system a bit further to get a better response.

 Meaning: There is a registry setting called touch prediction in which we can define sample times and latency for touch input.
-If we reduce those values input samples are being requested a more often and depending on your machine, the cursor can behave a bit more responsive when using your Wacom tablet.
+If we reduce those values, input samples are being requested more often.
+Depending on your machine, the cursor can behave a bit more responsive when using your Wacom tablet.

 You can download and use [at your own risk] this preset that changes the touch prediction setting to a smaller value

 Those simple but essential steps should have helped you with having a much better user experience when using a Wacom tablet on a Windows machine.
 I have never looked back after figuring this out but came to realize that not everyone knows about these steps.
 So if you found this helpful, please share it with your windows user friends so we can make their lives more comfortable as well.